Butterfly Lover 2014 black and neon orange Biro drawing

 The quadriptych symbolises the fate of the South China tiger subspecies, which is thought to survive only in captivity, with many tigers bred in tiger farms to supply the illegal trade in fur and body parts.
 This body of work was also created to raise awareness of the plight of tigers and conservation organisations like SWT and Born Free that are working tirelessly to ensure all remaining tiger subspecies continue to play with butterflies.

 Butterfly Lover is the second artwork of quadriptych and illustrates Part Two of the legend:

-Amoy has survived and thrived under the protection of the Tigress Warriors and grown into the most magnificent male tiger that ever lived in China.
-He rolls on his back in the sunshine and plays with butterflies.
-Softly the music of the ‘Butterfly Lovers Violin Concerto’ drifts over him and turns into musical notes glistening on his sleek fur.
-Then, the butterflies begin to transform and suddenly the beautiful face of Zhu Yingtai appears on the wings of the first butterfly.
-Amoy is so entranced by her beauty, he begins to dream of a mate.
-All of a sudden the face of the most beautiful tigress he could ever imagine emerges on the wings of the second butterfly.
-Zhu Yingtai and Liang Shanbo, the ‘Butterfly Lovers’, begin to appear on his fur.
-Amoy smiles – he rolls over and dreams of his mate and the survival of his species, and continues to play with butterflies.
+Amoy had survived and thrived under the protection of the Tigress Warriors and grown into the most magnificent male tiger that ever lived in China.
+He loved to roll on his back in the sunshine and play with butterflies.
+One day two enchanted butterflies appeared.
+Their fluttering wings played the most beautiful music.
+The notes enveloped Amoy and glistened on his sleek fur.
+Suddenly, the butterflies began to transform and the beautiful face of Zhu Yingtai appeared on the wings of the first butterfly.
+Amoy was so entranced by her beauty he began to dream of a mate.
+Then the face of the most beautiful tigress he could ever imagine emerged on the wings of the second butterfly.
+Zhu Yingtai and Liang Shanbo, the Butterfly Lovers, began to materialise through his stripes.
+Amoy smiled and rolled over to dream of the tigress and the survival of his species.